Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary exchange point is the Edmonton Internet Exchange (YEGIX).
-YEGIX facilitates local traffic exchange, which can reduce latency and lower transit costs for interconnected networks in the region.
+Internet Exchange Points (IXPs): The Edmonton Internet Exchange (YEGIX) facilitates local peering, reducing latency and transit costs by keeping traffic within provincial borders.

 Power Analysis